Ring Thickness vs. Ring Width – What’s the Difference?

 3.0mm width 14k white gold engagement ring.
 See it here.

-Wider bands are perfect for a more statement look.
-They also don’t tend to spin on your finger or droop forward, as thinner bands can tend to do.
+Wider bands are perfect for a more out-there look.
+They also don’t tend to spin on your finger or droop forward, as thinner bands sometimes do.
 In addition, some people like the more solid feel of a wider band and some believe that it’s more comfortable to wear as it doesn’t pressure the finger in a single tight spot.
 However, they can be difficult to put on and take off and feel stiffer on your finger.

 Girl wearing engagement ring